danintexas/AutomationFramework/README.md

 build the project you should see that test appear in the NUNIT Test Explorer.

 ### Currently supported methods you can use in your tests
-- 'ClickElement': This method is used to have Selenium click on any element in a website like a form field or button.
+- `ClickElement`: This method is used to have Selenium click on any element in a website like a form field or button.
    - This method has two parameters that need to be passed.
 Locator type and the path to the locator.
 Example:
    ```
      ClickElement(XPath, "//button[@type='Login']");